Logiqx/wst-results/docs/events/guidance/README.md

-#### ESP or LISA
+#### ESP, SYRAC or LISA

-Please ensure that your ESP / LISA device is recording at 5 Hz or 10 Hz.
+Please ensure that your ESP / SYRAC / LISA device uses the recommended settings:

+- GNSS = GPS + Galileo + BeiDou B1C
+- Max satellites = 28
+- Sample rate = 5 Hz
+- CPU Freq = 160 MHz
+- Logging = GPY + TXT

 Whilst sailing be sure to wear your device above your bicep, facing upwards so that it has a clear view of the sky.

-Please ensure your ESP / LISA device is NOT being worn underneath underneath neoprene or lycra.
+Please ensure your ESP / SYRAC / LISA device is NOT being worn underneath underneath neoprene or lycra.

-When sharing your data with the timekeeper, please send the UBX or GPY file (not GPX).
+When sharing your data with the timekeeper, please send the GPY (not to be confused with GPX) and TXT files.